 First, I have written before about the different scales in the miniature world.

 But how to calculate everything that you want to make in miniature size, is another thing to learn.

 Here’s where the architectural scale ruler comes in handy!

-- measure any object around you that you want to scale, like a table, with a measure tape
+- measure any object around you that you want to scale, like a table, with a measuring tape

-- Draw the measurements of the table or other object on paper with a quick scetch
+- Draw the measurements of the table or other object on paper with a quick sketch

-- after the quick sketch, you can draw a much better and neat drawing with the exact same size as your piece of miniature furniture
+- after the quick sketch, you can draw a much better and neater drawing with the exact same size as your piece of miniature furniture

 - If you want to, you can also use Adobe Illustrator, which is a professional vector-based design and drawing program.